suyashvsingh/NOMA-ML-Spectrum-Detection-CIoT/README.md

-# Feature-Based Spectrum Sensing of NOMA System for Cognitive IoT Networks using Optimal Machine Learning Classifiers
+# 🌐 Feature-Based Spectrum Sensing in NOMA for Cognitive IoT Networks with Optimal ML Classifiers

-This project focuses on the Rayleigh fading channels, specifically for Non-Orthogonal Multiple Access (NOMA) users.
-Through the use of Monte Carlo simulations, the project analyzes signal detection under varying environmental Signal-to-Noise Ratios (SNRs).
-Additionally, Machine Learning algorithms are applied to enhance signal detection performance.
+This project dives into Rayleigh fading channels for Non-Orthogonal Multiple Access (NOMA) users. 📡 Leveraging Monte Carlo simulations, it explores signal detection across different Signal-to-Noise Ratios (SNRs). 📊 Plus, we harness the power of Machine Learning to boost signal detection capabilities.

-## Libraries and Dependencies
+## 📚 Libraries and Dependencies

-- **numpy**: For numerical operations.
+- **numpy**: For number crunching 🔢.
-- **pandas**: Data handling and manipulation.
+- **pandas**: Expert at data handling and manipulation 📈.
-- **matplotlib**: Visualization and plotting.
+- **matplotlib**: Our go-to for stunning visualizations and plots 📊.
-- **scipy**: Scientific computing, used here for interpolation.
+- **scipy**: A powerhouse for scientific computing, essential for interpolation 🔬.
-- **scikit-learn**: Machine Learning library used for training classifiers and performance evaluation.
+- **scikit-learn**: The brain behind our Machine Learning models 🤖.

-## Constants and Parameters
+## 🔢 Constants and Parameters

-- **Number of Monte Carlo iterations**: `num_iter = 10000`
+- **Monte Carlo iterations**: `num_iter = 10000`
-- **Number of NOMA users**: `N = 2`
+- **NOMA users**: `N = 2`
 - **Power allocations**: `a1, a2 = 0.8, 0.2`
 - **Sampled length**: `S = 4096`
 - **False-alarm probability**: `Pf = 0.1`
-- **Environmental SNR values**: From -25dB to 5dB.
+- **Environmental SNR range**: -25dB to 5dB 🔉.
 - **Transmitter power**: `transmitter_power = 1`

-## Data Generation and Signal Detection
+## 📡 Data Generation & Signal Detection

-The Monte Carlo simulation is used to:
+Utilizing Monte Carlo simulation, we:

-1. Generate NOMA signals with random cyclic delays.
+1. Craft NOMA signals with random cyclic delays 🔄.
-2. Combine signals to produce transmitted signals.
+2. Merge these to form our transmitted signal 📶.
-3. Add Rayleigh distributed complex normal noise.
+3. Stir in Rayleigh distributed noise for realism 🌪️.
-4. Determine if NOMA signals are present using cyclic correlation.
+4. Detect NOMA signals with cyclic correlation 🔍.

-## Machine Learning
+## 🤖 Machine Learning Insights

-Three ML algorithms are trained using the generated data:
+We train three ML champions:

 - Logistic Regression (LR)
 - Random Forest (RF)
 - Decision Tree (DT)

-Each algorithm is trained to differentiate between signals with and without the presence of NOMA signals.
-Their performance is then evaluated using the Receiver Operating Characteristic (ROC) curve, specifically focusing on the True Positive Rate (TPR) at a False Positive Rate (FPR) of 0.1.
+They're on a mission to spot NOMA signals.
+We assess their prowess using the ROC curve, eyeing the True Positive Rate (TPR) against a False Positive Rate (FPR) of 0.1.

-## Visualization
+## 📊 Visual Mastery

-The final step involves plotting the Probability of Detection against the Environmental SNR.
-This plot compares:
+We plot Detection Probability vs. Environmental SNR, showcasing:

-- Traditional signal detection method (Without ML)
+- Classic signal detection (sans ML) 🚦
-- Logistic Regression (LR)
+- Logistic Regression (LR) 📈
-- Random Forest (RF)
+- Random Forest (RF) 🌳
-- Decision Tree (DT)
+- Decision Tree (DT) 🌲

-## How to Run
+## 🚀 Running the Show

-1. Ensure you have all the necessary libraries installed.
+1. Gear up with all the required libraries 💻.
-2. Clone the repository to your local machine.
+2. Clone our repository 📁.
-3. Run the notebook to generate the final plot comparing traditional signal detection with ML-enhanced methods under varying environmental SNRs.
+3. Fire up the notebook for an epic plot showdown: traditional vs ML-augmented detection under varied SNRs 📉.

-## Results
+## 📈 The Results

-Upon successful execution, a graph titled "Probability of Detection vs. Environmental SNR" will be produced.
-This graph provides a comparative analysis between the traditional method of signal detection and the three Machine Learning algorithms: Logistic Regression (LR), Random Forest (RF), and Decision Tree (DT).
-The analysis focuses on the True Positive Rate (TPR) at a Fixed False Positive Rate (FPR) of 0.1.
+A stunning graph, "Probability of Detection vs. Environmental SNR," awaits you.
+It pits traditional detection against our ML trio: LR, RF, and DT, focusing on TPR at a steady FPR of 0.1.

 <p align="center">
   <img src="images/snr.png">
   <img src="images/throughput.png">
 </p>

-## Contributions
+## 🤝 Join the Mission

-Contributions to the project are welcomed.
-Potential areas of contribution include:
+Jump in to:

-- Optimizing the Monte Carlo simulation.
+- Turbocharge the Monte Carlo simulation ⚙️.
-- Introducing more sophisticated machine learning algorithms.
+- Bring in cutting-edge ML algorithms 🧠.
-- Enhancing visualization techniques.
+- Elevate our visualization game 🎨.

 ---

-**Note**: For a comprehensive understanding and detailed analysis, dive into the notebook.
+**Note**: For the full story and deep insights, explore the notebook 📘.